vishvAsa/rAmAnujIyam/tattvam/parichaya-sanxepAH/venkaTArya-vedAnta-kArikAvalI/sarva-prastutiH/01_pratyaxa-nirUpaNam.md

 <details><summary>कृष्णमाचार्यः (En)</summary>

-8. The Dharmapara is of two kinds-Anyadeva- para (Addicted to the deities other than Visnu) and Visņupara (Addicted to Visnu alone ).
-And the Mumu- kṣu is of two kinds-Kaivalyapara (Addicted to Kai- valya) and Mokşapara (Addicted to Moksa).
+8. The Dharmapara is of two kinds-Anyadevapara (Addicted to the deities other than Visnu) and Visņupara (Addicted to Visnu alone ).
+And the Mumukṣu is of two kinds-Kaivalyapara (Addicted to Kaivalya) and Mokşapara (Addicted to Moksa).

 [There is vast difference between Kaivalya and Mokṣa.
-The former is the Self-realization and the latter is the enjoyments of extreme bliss of Para- mātman in his eternal abode.]
+The former is the Self-realization and the latter is the enjoyments of extreme bliss of Paramātman in his eternal abode.]

 </details>